-Born on 16 October 1890 on a farm near Clonakilty in West Cork, Ireland.
-Collins is the youngest of eight children, six of who emigrate.
-His father, a farmer, dies when Collins is six.
+Born on 16 October 1890 on a farm near Clonakilty in West Cork.
+Collins is the youngest of eight children.
+Six of his siblings emigrate.
+His father dies when Collins is six.

 While in London he lives with his sister Hannie and joins the Gaelic League and the Gaelic Athletic Association.

-Later he becomes a member of the IRB.
+Later he joins Sinn Féin and becomes a member of the Irish Republican Brotherhood (IRB).

-The IRB sees in the war the long-awaited opportunity to strike at the British while they are vulnerable.
+The IRB sees the war as an opportunity to strike at the British while they are vulnerable.

 Germany in turn sees an opportunity to destabilise the British by providing support to the Irish independence movement.
 While the German offer is readily accepted by members of the movement, little of material assistance actually reaches Irish shores.

 Meanwhile, the British Parliament passes the Irish Home Rule Act in September.
 However, implementation of the Act is suspended until the end of the war.